adbar/simplemma/training/README.rst

   round trip today, but a hand-added spaced entry would be lost permanently.
   Prefer the default ``training/output/`` run and diff it by hand.

-  A second trim removed 5,096 rows (26 of the 47 files) that a ``fresh`` base already reproduced — verified to leave every built dictionary byte-identical under both ``fresh`` and ``shipped``.
-It carries the same coupling as the delta trim above: those rows are redundant *against the base as it was*, so refreshing the word lists or kaikki dumps can make a dropped row load-bearing again.
+  Historical note: the 2.0.0-era files were delta-trimmed against their then-current bases (5,096 rows dropped, verified byte-identical at the time; git history holds the fuller sets) and 17 of the 47 files never were.

-  17 files (including the longest, ``cs`` and ``ru``) are untrimmed and expected to stay that way: the trim needs a ``fresh`` base, word lists are deliberately not committed (see above), and the shipped ``.plzma`` cannot substitute — it already contains the layer, so every row looks redundant against it and a trim on that basis would delete the lot.
-Judge file length per language accordingly; a long file is not evidence of a worse-curated language.
+  File length therefore reflects mining era, not curation quality.
 - ``eval_gate.py <lang> <baseline.tsv> <candidate.tsv>`` — release gate:
-  refuse a candidate that regresses token- OR type-level accuracy on any UD train treebank for the language (cross-treebank is automatic) — train is the only split that is not published.
-Falls back to dev, then test, with a WARNING, for a language that has no train split.
+  refuse a candidate that regresses token- OR type-level accuracy on any UD treebank for the language (cross-treebank is automatic), each at its most-held-out split — train, the only split that is not published, falling back per TREEBANK to dev, then test, with a WARNING.
+Per-treebank resolution keeps test-only parallel treebanks (``fi_pud``, ``ru_pud``, …) in the gate next to their train-having siblings.

 ``ud_conllu.py`` holds the shared UD conventions (the dataset-name → language map and the gold-token iteration rule) these tools read with.